Get

 4. Physical and Mental Stimulation

-Physical and mental stimulation are essential for the health of any feline, and if your cat becomes bored or anxious, they will seek out ways to gain mental stimulation.
-The movement and texture of string and the rolling balls of yarn are endlessly stimulating and can provide a way for your cat to rid themselves of anxiety and boredom.
+Physical and mental stimulation, as well as environmental enrichment, are essential for the health of any feline, and if your cat becomes bored, frustrated, or anxious, they will seek out various ways to use up their excess energy.
+The movement and texture of string and the rolling balls of yarn are endlessly stimulating and can provide a way for your cat to rid themselves of frustration and boredom when string toys are used under supervision.

 5. Similarity to a Cat’s Tail!